Quantitative-Finance-Lab/Floor-Complexity/README.md

     del_df.to_csv(f'Delentropy\spatial_interpolation_{name}.csv',index=False,encoding='utf-8-sig')
 ```
-Through this process, we can get the green index for all points of transaction and all information of hedonic variables including green index is in *Hedonic Dataset.xlsx*.
+Through this process, we can get the green index for all points of transaction and all information of hedonic variables including green index is in *Property Price and Delentropy_`area`.xlsx*.